Chart Color Schemes

 Development

-Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Mornington has seen around 7 new homes approved per year.
-Over the past 5 financial years, between FY-21 and FY-25, an estimated 37 homes were approved, with 1 more approved so far in FY-26.
-This results in an average of approximately 0.5 new residents per year per dwelling constructed over these years.
+Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Mornington has seen around 5 new homes approved per year.
+Over the past 5 financial years, between FY-21 and FY-25, approximately 29 homes were approved, with 1 more approved so far in FY-26.
+This results in an average of about 0.6 new residents per year per dwelling constructed during this period.

-The supply of new dwellings is keeping pace with or exceeding demand, offering ample buyer choice and creating capacity for population growth beyond current forecasts.
-The average development value of new dwellings stands at $376,000, in line with regional trends.
-This financial year has also seen $1.3 million in commercial approvals, reflecting the area's residential nature.
-In comparison to Greater Hobart, Mornington has significantly less development activity, 52.0% below the regional average per person.
+The supply of new dwellings has kept pace with or exceeded demand, providing ample buyer choice and creating capacity for population growth beyond current forecasts.
+The average value of new dwellings developed is $376,000, indicating that developers are targeting the premium market segment with higher-end properties.
+In FY-26, there have been $1.4 million in commercial approvals, demonstrating the area's residential nature.
+When compared to Greater Hobart, Mornington has significantly less development activity, 63.0% below the regional average per person.
 This scarcity of new homes typically strengthens demand and prices for existing properties.

-Nationally, this activity is also below average, indicating the area's maturity and possible planning constraints.
-Recent building activity consists entirely of detached houses, maintaining Mornington's traditional low density character with a focus on family homes appealing to those seeking space.
-The estimated count of 1225 people in the area per dwelling approval reflects its quiet, low activity development environment.
-Future projections show Mornington adding 282 residents by 2041, according to the latest AreaSearch quarterly estimate.
-Building activity is keeping pace with growth projections, though buyers may experience heightened competition as the population grows.
+This activity is also below average nationally, reflecting the area's maturity and pointing to possible planning constraints.
+Recent building activity consists entirely of detached houses, maintaining the area's traditional low density character with a focus on family homes appealing to those seeking space.
+The estimated count of 350 people in the area per dwelling approval reflects its quiet, low activity development environment.
+Future projections show Mornington adding 216 residents by 2041, according to the latest AreaSearch quarterly estimate.
+At current development rates, housing supply may struggle to match population growth, potentially heightening buyer competition and supporting price increases.

 Frequently Asked Questions - Development